BV and BFV for the H-twisted Poisson sigma model: Twisted Poisson sigma models

 \subsection{Hamiltonian formulation}

-We now turn to the Hamiltonian formulation of \eqref{classicalactionofHPSM}.
+We conclude this section with the Hamiltonian formulation of \eqref{classicalactionofHPSM}.
 It is obtained by the standard Dirac procedure \cite{Dirac} or, more easily, by the Faddeev-Jackiw \cite{Faddeev-Jackiw} approach.
 It is well-defined for the closed 1-manifold $S^1$, i.e.\ describing the (topological) propagation of closed strings.
-This is because the Wess-Zumino term only twists the canonical symplectic form on the cotangent space of loop space, which we identify with bundle maps from $TS^1$ to $T^*M$: denoting the ``spatial'' component $A_{1i}$ of $A_i$ by $p_i$, one has:
+This is because the Wess-Zumino term only twists the canonical symplectic form on the cotangent space of loop space, which we identify with bundle maps from $TS^1$ to $T^*M$; denoting the ``spatial'' component $A_{1i}$ of $A_i$ by $p_i$, one has: